 A Notice of Enforcement is where Her Majesty's Revenue and Customs (HMRC) has lost patience with the debtor (that's your business) and is now seeking to recover the debt.
 It may have tried normal collection steps and these have failed or you may have offered a time to pay deal that has not worked.
 An HMRC officer is an Enforcement Agent for the purposes of the Act.

 The officer is issued with a Writ of Control.
 They will then send the Notice of Enforcement to the debtor, on 7 clear days’ notice, excluding Sundays and bank holidays.

-This notice period gives you (the debtor) an opportunity to contact HMRC and either pay in full or request/negotiate payment by instalments or better still contact KSA to sort it out for them!!
+This notice period gives you (the debtor) an opportunity to contact HMRC and either pay in full or request/negotiate payment by instalments - better still contact KSA who can sort it out for you!!